Drift Speed Solution

 Drift Speed

-Go Drift Speed = (Electric Field*Relaxation time*[Charge-e])/(2*[Mass-e])
+Go Drift Speed = (Electric Field*Relaxation Time*[Charge-e])/(2*[Mass-e])

 Electromotive Force when Battery is Charging

-Go Electromotive Voltage = Electromotive Force+Electric Current*Resistance
+Go Electromotive Voltage while Charging = Electromotive Force+Electric Current*Electric Resistance

 Electric Current given Charge and Time